1 Wine is a luxurious thing, & drunkenness tumultuous: whosoever is delighted therewith shall not be wise.

 25 It is ruin to a man to devour saints, and afterward to retract the vows.

-26 A wise king dissipateth the impious, and bendeth over them a triumphant arch.
+26 A wise king scattereth the wicked, and bringeth over them the wheel.

-27 The Lamp of our Lord the breath of a man, which searcheth all the secrets of the belly.
+27 The spirit of a man is the lamp of the Lord, which searcheth all the hidden things of the bowels.

 28 Mercy & truth keep the king, and his throne is strengthened by clemency.